Travel Planning Made Simple. Create Your Own Itinerary.

 Image Source: Unsplash

 In case you’re visiting Norway’s coast, the warm waters of the Gulf Stream radiate a milder environment than different regions of the planet at a similar scope.
-Temperatures here will feel less severe than focal and northern Norway.
-However, you can in any case anticipate snow and skiing in the close by mountains.
+Temperatures here will feel less severe than in focal and northern Norway.
+However, you can in any case anticipate snow and skiing in the nearby mountains.
 Dress comfortably, bring layers, and be ready for unexpected changes in climate.

 Events in Norway in January